Why Do My Braces Have Rubber Bands on Them?

 The main job of this type of rubber band is to help align the jaw properly.
 The bands are attached to the top and bottom teeth in a manner that will correct each patient’s individual issue.
 For example, rubber bands may be connected to the top teeth in the front of the mouth and back bottom teeth to help pull the bottom jaw forward and correct an overbite.
 The opposite configuration would be used to pull the bottom jaw backward to correct an underbite.

-These rubber bands must be worn all day, with the only exception being brushing, flossing and changing out the bands.
+These rubber bands must be worn all day, with the only exception being brushing, flossing, and changing out the bands.
 Rubber bands will need to be replaced often to avoid bacteria build-up in the mouth and to maintain the tension needed to correct jaw alignment.
 Orthodontists recommend changing rubber bands out about three to four times each day, so ideally, the bands should be changed out each morning and after every meal.

 The Importance of Rubber Bands

 For those with bite alignment issues, wearing rubber bands properly will help you get the most out of your treatment.
 Failure to wear them correctly often results in a longer duration of treatment.
-For those with and without rubber bands, the elastic ligatures are important to your treatment plan as well.
+For those with and without rubber bands, the elastic ligatures are essential to your treatment plan as well.
 This is where the force is being applied to help you get a beautiful smile at the end of your treatment.

 So, if you’re wondering why rubber bands are such a crucial part of treatment, remember the function of these different types of bands and how they impact your results.
 And don’t forget, your orthodontist wants you to succeed more than anyone, so listen to their instructions closely.
 You’ll be on your way to flashing that stunning smile in no time.